 The formula for calculating your attrition rate is simple:

-(# of employee separations / average # of employees over a given period of time) x 100
+(# of employees left / average # of employees over a given period of time) x 100

-In order to calculate the average number of employees over a given period or time, you can use this formula:
+In order to calculate the average number of employees over a given period of time, you can use this formula: